 A wonderful combination of flavors which includes a creamy texture, along with some nuts, bitter chocolate, and a touch of citrus, are all commonly used ingredients in most Italian desserts.
-In fact, these dates stuffed are not too sweet at all, they provide enough sweetness to satisfy any ones palate.
+In fact, these stuffed dates are not too sweet at all, they provide enough sweetness to satisfy any ones palate.

-What’s interesting about fresh dates is that they are packed with IRON, and are wonderfully delicious.
+What’s interesting about dried or fresh dates is that they are packed with IRON, and are wonderfully delicious.
 They are one of the most popular fruits that are loaded with an impressive list of essential vitamins and minerals, most of which are required for healthy growth, development and overall well-being.
 So you can eat them often.

 With only 5 ingredients, you can whip up these bite-size healthy treats in only a few minutes!